preciofishbone/OmniaDocsG2/blocks/community-rollup/index.rst

 .. image:: community-rollup-settings-query-v7.png

 + **Scope**: You can choose to rollup all public communities, all communities the logged in user follows, or to display the last communities the user visited.
-Last Visited in fact lists all communities the logged in user has visited, with the last visited at the top.
+Last visited, in fact lists all communities the logged in user has visited, with the last visited at the top.
 + **Permission**: Available in Omnia 7.0 and later.
 Used for security trimming.
 For more information, see: :doc:`Security trimming in app rollups </general-assets/security-trimming-apps/index>`
-+ **Only Current Business Profile**: If only communities from this Business Profile should be listed, select this option (default).
++ **Only current business profile**: If only communities from this business profile should be listed, select this option (default).
-+ **Site Template**: Select Community template here.
++ **Site template**: Select community template here.
 You must select template even if there's just one available.
-+ **Run Query On Load**: Decide if the query should be run on load, so the list is filled with communities, or not.
++ **Run query on load**: Decide if the query should be run on load, so the list is filled with communities, or not.
 If a list is very long it can be a good idea to add a search box, and to deselect this option.
 You add a search box under Filter, see below.
 (This option is moved to the Filter section in Omnia 7.0 and later).

 Display
 --------
-Here you can select List View or Card View.
+Here you can select List view or Card view.
 (Image from Omnia v7).

 .. image:: community-rollup-settings-display-v7.png

 Available settings depends on what you select.
 All options are listed below (not all are shown in the image).

-+ **Add Column**: If you select List View, you must add at least one Column for the display to work.
++ **Add column**: If you select List View, you must add at least one column for the display to work.
-+ **Cards per Row**: Available for Card view.
++ **Cards per row**: Available for Card view.
 As it says, set the number of cards to show per row.
-+ **Paging**: Select how paging should work; "No Paging", "Classic" or "Scroll".
++ **Paging**: Select how paging should work; "No paging", "Classic" or "Scroll".
 + **Image**: Available for Card view.
 Choose to display an image or not.
-+ **Item Limit**: Set the number of sites to be shown on each "page" of the list.
++ **Item limit**: Set the number of sites to be shown on each "page" of the list.
-+ **Sort By**: Select what to sort the list on, and then select Ascending or Descending sorting.
++ **Sort by**: Select what to sort the list on, and then select Ascending or Descending sorting.
 + **Padding**: You can add some padding between the block's borders and the list.
 + **Show Follow status**: Follow status is indicated by a star, filled if the community is followed, hollow if not.
 If follow status is shown, users can also follow or stop following communities by clicking the star.
 + **Open in new window**: For some (maybe all) of the teamworks, it can be a good idea to open the link in a new window.

-If you select STYLES for Card View, the following, additional settings becomes available:
+If you select STYLES for Card view, the following, additional settings becomes available:

 .. image:: community-rollup-settings-display-styles.png